blockcc/blockcc-api-document/source/localizable/index.en_US.html.md

 You can provide an API key in a REST API call in the following ways:

-1. Preferred method: Via a custom request header named `X-API_KEY`
+1. Preferred method: Via a custom request header named `X-API-KEY`

 2. Convenient method: pass a query string parameter named `api_key`